 I was all of 17 years old, and never realised the significance of my moving to the hostels.
 I completed my Inter-Science, moved from Elphinstone College Hostels to COEP Hostel in Pune.
 While in COEP I met Jaya, we got married after finishing my first degree and rest as they say is history.
-Did I realise the significance of moving to the hostel in Elphinstone College?
+Did I realise the significance of moving to the hostel at Elphinstone College?
 Did I know that I will never go back “home”?
 Was I mentally prepared for that move?
 Was I mature enough to think in those terms?
 Honestly, I did not have that maturity; I did not have a clue!
-Studies were the last priority in those days, but we had a Parsee friend in hostels taking the Arts course; he made us study to ensure that we could get ourselves admitted to engineering course.
+Studies were the last priority in those days, but we had a Parsee friend in hostels taking the Arts course; he made us study to ensure that we could get ourselves admitted to engineering courses.
 But we did have some students who had a tough time adjusting to life outside the warmth of their homes.
 I made one life long friend Sharad while at Telang Hostel!

-My father coolly told him, “Bhau, why don’t you wear glasses first, so that you will be able to see where you are putting your lenses”!
-I would have laughed wholeheartedly, but due to the respect of the elderly, I only smiled looking, at my father.
+My father coolly told him, “Bhau, why do not you wear glasses first so that you will be able to see where you are putting your lenses”!
+I would have laughed wholeheartedly, but due to the respect of the elderly, I only smiled looking at my father.
 He was supposedly adamant outwardly, but Jaya and I had an excellent rapport with him.
 Jaya was the first professional lady working in our family, and my father was supportive of her, always.
-When Jaya received a UN scholarship for MS degree in the US, she asked my father if she can take this opportunity.
+When Jaya received a UN scholarship for an MS degree in the US, she asked my father if she can take this opportunity.
 Our son was six years old at that time.
 My father told her, “What is there to ask?
 Just go.
 Why do you think we are here?”
 Unfortunately, he died within three months of Jaya going to the US.
 I was lucky that my mother lived to be with us for the next 25 years.
 When I ruminate about leaving home in 1966, I always feel that I missed out on my father’s company.
 But the “If-Else” scenario is a double-edged weapon.
 If I had not left home in 1966, then I would not have met Jaya!

 My niece’s son got admitted to IIT ten years back.
 The day he was to move to IIT, we were with them in Bombay.
 I asked the kid, “Do you understand the significance of today?”
 He said, “Yes, I am joining IIT!”
 I said, “That is not what is important.
 Starting today, when you come to this place, which just now is your home, you will come with your bag as a guest.
 After your education, you will move elsewhere for further education.
 Then settle there and will get married and …..”
 I am sure if he reads this blog, he will remember what I had said.
 He works in Tesla in the US and is getting married in November!

 In life, there are many other situations where “so long” situations come up.
 These are when you change your job when you retire, and another common situation that is coming up in people’s lives is divorce.
-In all these situations the decision is not sudden.
-Yes and we change homes too!
+In all these situations, the decision is not sudden.
+Yes, and we change homes too!
 I will share a small anecdote about home changing.
 A friend of my daughter met me once, and while chatting asked me where we lived.
 Then I told him about our home changes.
-He said, “You seem to be very cool, about changing homes.
-My father still thinks of our Bombay home which we left 30 years back, and he still feels unsettled.”
+He said, “You seem to be very cool about changing homes.
+My father still thinks of our Bombay home, which we left 30 years back, and he still feels unsettled.”